awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 # How to Configure Local Resource Access Using the AWS Command Line Interface<a name="lra-cli"></a>

-This feature is available for AWS Greengrass Core v1\.3\.0 and later\.
+This feature is available for AWS IoT Greengrass Core v1\.3\.0 and later\.

 To use a local resource, you must add a resource definition to the group definition that is deployed to your Greengrass core device\.
 The group definition must also contain a Lambda function definition in which you grant access permissions for local resources to your Lambda functions\.
 For more information, including requirements and constraints, see [Access Local Resources with Lambda Functions](access-local-resources.md)\.

 This tutorial describes the process for creating a local resource and configuring access to it using the AWS Command Line Interface \(CLI\)\.
-To follow the steps in the tutorial, you must have already created a Greengrass group as described in [Getting Started with AWS Greengrass](gg-gs.md)\.
+To follow the steps in the tutorial, you must have already created a Greengrass group as described in [Getting Started with AWS IoT Greengrass](gg-gs.md)\.

 For a tutorial that uses the AWS Management Console, see [How to Configure Local Resource Access Using the AWS Management Console](lra-console.md)\.